Pope visits Fatima shrine in Portugal; skips key address | Entertainment

 Pope visits Fatima shrine in Portugal; skips key address

-Pope Francis visited the revered Catholic Shrine of Fatima in Portugal on Saturday, praying the rosary for world peace with about 200,000 people at the site where the Church says the Virgin Mary appeared to three shepherd children in 1917.
+Pope Francis visited the revered Catholic shrine of Fatima in Portugal on Saturday, praying the rosary with about 200,000 people at the site where the Church says the Virgin Mary appeared to three shepherd children in 1917.

-Pope Francis visited the revered Catholic Shrine of Fatima in Portugal on Saturday, praying the rosary for world peace with about 200,000 people at the site where the Church says the Virgin Mary appeared to three shepherd children in 1917.
-The 86-year-old pope skipped reading a speech that was on the programme of his two-hour visit to the world-famous shrine north of Lisbon, and which was expected to have been the centrepiece of the day.
+Pope Francis visited the revered Catholic shrine of Fatima in Portugal on Saturday, praying the rosary with about 200,000 people at the site where the Church says the Virgin Mary appeared to three shepherd children in 1917.
+The 86-year-old pope skipped reading a key speech that was on the programme of his two-hour visit to the world-famous shrine north of Lisbon.

-Vatican spokesman Matteo Bruni said the pope's apparently last-minute decision to skip the speech had nothing to do with Francis' eyesight.
-Francis has shortened several speeches or has chosen to speak instead off-script since the trip started on Wednesday.
+Vatican spokesman Matteo Bruni said the pope's apparently last-minute decision to skip the speech, which was expected to have been the centrepiece of the day, did not appear to have anything to do with Francis' eyesight.
+He has shortened several speeches or has chosen to speak instead off-script since the trip started on Wednesday.
 He said on one occasion that he was having trouble with his glasses.

-"The pope always addresses firstly the people he meets, as a shepherd, and speaks accordingly," Bruni said in response to questions from reporters.
-Later, on Francis' account on X, the site formerly known as Twitter, the Vatican published part of the unread speech, which before the trip had been billed by Vatican media as an appeal for an end the war in Ukraine.

 At the start of his visit a smoke cloud caused by a wild fire at Castelo Branco, about 100 km (60 miles) east of Fatima, hovered over one side of the sanctuary and tiny specks of ash fell.
 It later mostly dissipated.
 SECRETS OF FATIMA